 Amy and I met at Ashland skatepark in 2001.
-She was with Van Nguyen and Jaime Lopez that somehow dissolved into a “punching each other in the face” type scenario.
+She was with Van Nguyen and Jaime Lopez.
 It was the “Black Eye, Please” tour.
 Yesssss.

-At one point, Amy, who is super chill, got worked up telling me about a girl from Modesto that was really doing some shit.
-I remember how stoked she was to have discovered this enigmatic shredder.
-It was as if she had spotted the rare Crested Caracara.
-Or a Sasquatch.
-See what I’m putting down here?
+At one point, I remember Amy telling me about a girl from Modesto who was really getting it.
+I remember how hyped she was on this unknown shredder.
+As if she had spotted the rare Crested Caracara… or had seen BIGFOOT.

 Vanessa Torres soon became another lifelong friend.
 Hearing about her before we’d met wasn’t out of the ordinary.
 As skaters, most of us forged ahead solo, in different cities and towns with varying levels of tolerance for girls on skateboards.
 But that lonely experience that turned out to be a collective one.
 Meeting people who shared it was a validating, exciting kind of stoke out.

 A really special, underground culture emerged.
 It’s lack of exposure and acknowledgment inspired my dream to create this platform, way back then.